matinict/Magento2x-Ubuntu-Nginx/mysql.md

       sudo mysql_secure_installation

-This script will ask if you want to configure the VALIDATE PASSWORD PLUGIN.

-Warning: Enabling this feature is something of a judgment call.
-If enabled, passwords which don’t match the specified criteria will be rejected by MySQL with an error.
-This will cause issues if you use a weak password in conjunction with software which automatically configures MySQL user credentials, such as the Ubuntu packages for phpMyAdmin.
-It is safe to leave validation disabled, but you should always use strong, unique passwords for database credentials.

-Answer Y for yes, or anything else to continue without enabling.
+      ```
+      Securing the MySQL server deployment.
+Connecting to MySQL using a blank password.

-VALIDATE PASSWORD PLUGIN can be used to test passwords and improve security.
-It checks the strength of password and allows the users to set only those passwords which are secure enough.
-Would you like to setup VALIDATE PASSWORD plugin?
+      VALIDATE PASSWORD COMPONENT can be used to test passwords
+      and improve security.
+It checks the strength of password
+      and allows the users to set only those passwords which are
+      secure enough.
+Would you like to setup VALIDATE PASSWORD component?

-Press y|Y for Yes, any other key for No:
+      Press y|Y for Yes, any other key for No: n
-If you’ve enabled validation, the script will also ask you to select a level of password validation.
-Keep in mind that if you enter 2 – for the strongest level – you will receive errors when attempting to set any password which does not contain numbers, upper and lowercase letters, and special characters, or which is based on common dictionary words.
+      Please set the password for root here.

+      New password:

+      Re-enter new password:
+      By default, a MySQL installation has an anonymous user,
+      allowing anyone to log into MySQL without having to have
+      a user account created for them.
+This is intended only for
+      testing, and to make the installation go a bit smoother.
+      You should remove them before moving into a production
+      environment.

+      Remove anonymous users?
+(Press y|Y for Yes, any other key for No) : no

+       ... skipping.

+      Normally, root should only be allowed to connect from
+      'localhost'.
+This ensures that someone cannot guess at
+      the root password from the network.

+      Disallow root login remotely?
+(Press y|Y for Yes, any other key for No) : no

+       ... skipping.
+      By default, MySQL comes with a database named 'test' that
+      anyone can access.
+This is also intended only for testing,
+      and should be removed before moving into a production
+      environment.

+      Remove test database and access to it?
+(Press y|Y for Yes, any other key for No) : y
+       - Dropping test database...
+      Success.

+       - Removing privileges on test database...
+      Success.

+      Reloading the privilege tables will ensure that all changes
+      made so far will take effect immediately.

+      Reload privilege tables now?
+(Press y|Y for Yes, any other key for No) : y
+      Success.

+      All done!

+      ```

 There are three levels of password validation policy:
 ```